nikolailevshakov/scenario-examples-courses/Docker/networks/step1/text.md

 <br>

-Send get request to app-1 from app-2:
+Send get request from app-1 to app-2 :

 <br>